plotly/falcon/CONTRIBUTING.md

+# Contribute

-Note that this section targets contributers and those who wish to set up and run the server themselves.
+Note that this section targets contributors and those who wish to set up and run the server themselves.

 If you're interested in using the distributed App, [download the latest release.](https://github.com/plotly/plotly-database-connector/releases)

-# Installation
+## Install

 Start by cloning the repo via git:

 ```bash